Button Battery Dangers For Children

 What should I do if my child swallows a button battery?

-Take immediate action.
-Go straight to the hospital.
+Go straight to hospital

 Honey can help

 Don't give your child any other food or drink.
+It is best not to make them vomit.

 How to keep kids safe from button battery injuries